Chapter 16. Using Libraries with GCC

 Linking Code That Uses a Library

-When linking the executable file, both the object code of your application and the binary code of the library must be available.
+When linking an executable file, both the object code of your application and the binary code of the library must be available.
 The code for static and dynamic libraries is present in different forms:

 $ gcc ... -Llibrary_path -lfoo ...